doctorfree/MusicPlayerPlus/README.md

 The `mpplus` command can be used to invoke:

-* The lightweight character based MPD client, `mpcplus`
+* The lightweight character-based MPD client, `mpcplus`
 * One or more terminal emulators running an MPD client and visualizer
 * A tmux session using the tmux session manager `tmuxp`
 * A spectrum visualizer